Spend your money on each other, not on lawyers!

 Take the Next Step:

 - Don't underestimate the power of the occasional date night.
-Visit the TDS library for great ideas for frugal, fun date nights.
+Find frugal, fun date nights ideas by visiting the Dollar Stretcher Library.

 - It's tough raising kids today!
 You need every time and money saving idea you can find.
 That's why you'll want to get our free weekly Dollar Stretcher for Parents newsletter.
 You'll find great ideas designed just for parents that will help your family 'live better...for less'!
 Subscribers get a copy of our ebook Little Luxuries: 130 Ways to Live Better...For Less for FREE.